Mintysalts/Network-Security-Groups-NSGs-and-Inspecting-Traffic-Between-Azure-Virtual-Machines/README.md

   - A popup should appear once you hit the "Create" button similar to the image below.
   - Click on "Azure Vitual machine".

 ![Screenshot 2024-07-24 210857 r](https://github.com/user-attachments/assets/c5825af2-8daf-4eb9-80d6-97253fe810f2)

   - Under "Resource group" choose the one you have already created.
   - Pick your Virtual machine name.
   - For this VM, we are going to choose the Window 10 Pro (free servies eligible) for our image
+> [!NOTE]
-  - Then for Region, this part is a little tricky because depending on the Region you choose, certain VM (virtual machines) are only  available to a specific "Region".
+> Then for Region, this part is a little tricky because depending on the Region you choose, certain VM (virtual machines) are only  available to a specific "Region".
 You might have to adjust your Region to try and find a VM that is under $150~ per month.
 Don't worry much about the VM's specs since we're not doing anying strenuous that will cause an issue in this tutorial.
 The reason we are trying to find a VM under $100 or somewhere close to this, is to save your free Azure credits if you happen to forget to delete your resource group once you're done with this tutorial.
 Don't worry, I'll make a reminder later in this tutorial.
-  - Once you chosen your size, make your username and pw and remember them!
+  - Once you chosen your size, make your username and password.

+> [!IMPORTANT]
+> Remember to save the username and password some where!
+Because if you happen to forget, you are going to remake the VMs again.

 ![Screenshot 2024-07-24 213031](https://github.com/user-attachments/assets/708d7e57-d198-46d3-a6c5-38896558ec83)
 ![Screenshot 2024-07-24 213235](https://github.com/user-attachments/assets/7c09f24e-cbff-4df1-accf-6b16fbb9a117)